rpy2/rpy2/doc/source/overview.rst

 Python version 2.4 or higher, as well as R-2.7.0 or higher are required.

-Currently the development is mostly done on Linux and MacOS X with the following version for the softwares:
+Currently the development is mostly done on Linux and a bit MacOS X with the following version for the softwares:

 ======== ========